 Remind the reader about the ANTAGONISTIC FORCE, you know, so they don’t forget.
 And also to keep the story moving.

 I talk more about pinch points in part 5, also.

 Blogs like Larry Brooks’ will give you exact places to put the midpoints and two major pinch points: Pinch Point I at 37.5% (3/8ths), Midpoint IN THE MIDDLE, Pinch Point II at 62.5% (5/8ths).
 Adhere to that if you wish.
 I probably will whether I intend to or not.
 But plenty of novelists and screenwriters will throw things around at earlier or later points in the story, and they are just fine.
-But note, bloggers will blog about your straying from the holy percentage points.
+But note, certain strict adherents might blog about your straying from the holy percentage points.

 Bottom line: somewhere around the halfway point, make the protagonist change tactics or realize a new goal.
 In Tangled, the midpoint is the elation, when Rapunzel finally gets to see the lights and realizes that being Flynn’s honey is her new goal.
 In The Hunger Games, the collapse is the midpoint.

 If you want guidelines to shoot for, then take your target word count for age and genre, and apply these percentage points: Change, 10%; Complication, as early as 18%, no later than 25%; Pinch Point I at 37–38% (during Preparation & Problems); Elation or Collapse at 50%; Comprehension somewhere between 70–80% (see below); Final Battle from 90% to 99%.

 It’s fine to stray from these targets!
 Think of the 8 C’s as an accordion.
 You can stretch or shrink as needed.

 Now let’s get back to the 8 C’s.